HoangNguyen1306/F26-ECSE395-hmn39/Lab_4/actuator_adventures.md

 9. Changed the analogWrite() values one at a time and recorded how the motor responded.
 10. Swapped the analogWrite() values and recorded the change in motor direction and speed.
 11. Modified the delay() values and recorded how the timing of the movement shifted.
-12. Rewrote TT Motor Rotate.cpp so the motor:
+12. Rewrote `TT Motor Rotate`.cpp so the motor:
-13. I pushed the updated code and documentation to the GitHub repository.
+13. Pushed the updated code and documentation to the GitHub repository.
-14. I recorded a video of the modified TT motor and submitted it to Canvas.
+14. Recorded a video of the modified TT motor and submitted it to Canvas.
 15. Post-Class Task: Servo Motor
 16. Built the servo motor circuit with the ESP32, SG90 servo motor, breadboard, and jumper wires, following the provided schematic.
 17. Set the benchtop DC power supply to a maximum of 5 V and 0.75 A.
-18. Uploaded Servo Motor.cpp to the ESP32 with PlatformIO.
+18. Uploaded `Servo Motor.cpp` to the ESP32 with PlatformIO.
 19. Watched the servo sweep from 0° to 180° and back to 0°.
 20. Changed these parameters one at a time and recorded each effect:
 - minPulseWidth